Never Miss a Chance to Do the Most Good

 Frequently Asked Questions - Adult Rehabilitation Program

 - Is there a blackout period?
 Yes.
 There is a mandatory 30-day blackout period for all new clients.
 Some clients are required to do 45 days, but this is rare.
-During this time clients can only send and receive mail.
+During this time, clients can only send and receive mail.
 No other contact with persons outside of the program is permitted.
-Breaking the black-out period will likely result in a restart of a person’s program.
+Breaking the blackout period will likely result in the person being required to restart the program.

 - Do I need to bring anything with me?
 Maybe.
 Keep in mind the blackout period.
 This includes court dates and medication refills.
-Also, we recommend bringing your own under clothes (t-shirts must be white and have sleeves) and at least a small amount of hygiene to help you get started.
-You may have a watch, a wallet, and 1 ring if legally married.
+Also, we recommend bringing your own under clothes (T-shirts must be white and have sleeves) and at least a small amount of hygiene products to help you get started.
+You may have a watch, a wallet and one ring if legally married.
 We will supply everything else, though some exceptions are made for large people.

 - Where will I live?
-All clients live on-site in a room with either 4 or 6 total beds.
+All clients live on-site in a room with either four or six total beds.
 Bathrooms are shared.

 - Can I reserve a bed?
-Typically, the answer is no. We do reserve beds occasionally by arrangement with some organizations that we partner with.
+Typically, the answer is no. We do reserve beds occasionally by arrangement with some organizations with which we partner.
 However, even in these cases, a bed is never guaranteed until you arrive and have an interview with our Intake Coordinator.
-As long as there is physical space available, the main reasons people get turned away are dirty urine tests, not having a 30-day supply of necessary medications or unable to fulfill the work therapy requirements noted previously.
+As long as there is physical space available, the main reasons people are turned away include dirty urine tests, not having a 30-day supply of necessary medications or being unable to fulfill the work therapy requirements noted previously.
 We also utilize a waiting list when we are at or close to capacity.

 - Do you work with courts and other legal entities?
 Yes.
 Most courts in Northern Nevada are very familiar with our program and its requirements.
 Those from other areas should check with their lawyer or judge to confirm.
 Remember, the blackout period includes court dates.
 We are able to submit periodic status updates via e-mail or snail mail.
-After the blackout period clients are permitted to attend court hearings, parole visits and resolve other legal issues as long as they can get to the location and back on the same day, during business hours.
+After the blackout period, clients are permitted to attend court hearings and parole visits and resolve other legal issues, as long as they can get to the location and back on the same day during business hours.

-If there is a question that we did not answer for you then feel free to email your question and ask it.
-We will get back with you as quickly as possible.
+If there is a question that we did not answer here, feel free to email it to us.
+We will get back to you with an answer as quickly as possible.